Kâtip Çelebi: Life

 He was born Muṣṭafa ibn 'Abd Allāh (مصطفى بن عبد الله) in Istanbul in February 1609 (Dhu’l-Qa‘da 1017 AH).
-His father was a sipahi (cavalrist) and silāhdār (sword bearer) of the Sublime Porte and secretary in the Anadolı muhasebesi (Anatolian finance accountancy) in Istanbul.
+His father was a sipahi (cavalryman) and silāhdār (sword bearer) of the Sublime Porte and secretary in the Anadolı muhasebesi (Anatolian finance accountancy) in Istanbul.
 His mother came from a wealthy Istanbul family.
 From age five or six he began learning the Qur’ān, Arabic grammar and calligraphy, and at the age of 14 his father found him a clerical position in the imperial financial bureaucracy.
 He excelled in penmanship, accountancy and siyāqat ("Treasury cipher").
 (Note: Siyāqat was a particular crabbed script used by financial administration of Ottoman Empire.)
 As the accountant of the commissariat department of the Ottoman army in Anatolia, he fought alongside his father on the Terjan campaign (1624) and in the failed expedition to recapture Baghdād from Persian control in 1625.
 On the return home his father died at Mosul, and his uncle died a month later.
 In 1626–1627 he was at the siege of Erzurum.

 Çelebi had a love of learning from his father, and on his return to Istanbul in 1628 he attended the sermons of the charismatic preacher Qādīzāde, who inspired him to resume his studies.
 An inheritance allowed him to settle permanently in Istanbul.
 He continued for 34 years, interrupted only for military service on campaigns to Baghdād (1629) and Hamadan (1630).
 In 1633 he left his corps' winter quarters in Aleppo to make the Hajj, earning the title Hajji.
 He rejoined the imperial army at Diyarbakr, where he associated with scholars.
 He took part in the recapture of Erivan by Sultan Murad IV, and expeditions to Tabriz and Baghdād (1629-1631).